ericstiles/cobol_basics/README.md

 PROCEDURE DIVISION.
     DISPLAY 'HELLO WORLD'.
     STOP RUN.
 ```

 Run the following commands in the terminal to compile:

 ```
 $ cobc -x -o hw.dylib hw.pgm
 ```

-Run the following commands in the terminal to see information:
+Run the following commands in the terminal to see information.

 ```
 $ nm -gU hw.dylib

-#output
 00000000000006d0 T _IDSAMPLE
 ```

-See more information:
+See more information.
+Otool is a command line tool for displaying information about Mach-O files.

 ```
 $ otool -L hw.dylib